-Please note: U.S. Navy jets from nearby Naval Air Station Whidbey Island periodically fly over the campground while engaged in local training.
+Please note: U.S. Navy jets from nearby Naval Air Station Whidbey Island may fly over the campground at any time for several hours.
+Navy personnel conduct training missions at various times during the day and night.
 Depending on the direction of the wind, their flight pattern may put them above the park, creating noisy conditions for campers.
-At various times during the day and night, the aviators may engage in Field Carrier Landing Practice for imminent operations aboard aircraft carriers.
-The park and naval station have been neighbors since 1942, and park staff stays in regular contact with officials at NAS Whidbey Island.
-We will do our best to notify campers of anticipated Field Carrier Landing Practice periods.
-Although State Parks cannot be responsible for the jet noise, we do share visitor concerns with representatives of Naval Air Station Whidbey.
+Although State Parks cannot be responsible for the jet noise, we do share visitor concerns with representatives of Naval Air Station Whidbey Island.
+Flight Schedule

 The park has 25 unsheltered picnic tables.
 Picnic sites are located at the Gun Battery, the beach area, and the Point Partridge area.
 All unsheltered picnic tables are first come, first served.
 There are two reservable log picnic shelters.
 The shelter areas have two covered picnic tables, two uncovered picnic tables, and two large BBQ grills.
 One shelter is located near the beach area and has a medium size grass area.
 The second shelter is located at the Gun Battery picnic area and has a grass area.
 The Beach picnic shelter will accommodate up to 50 people.
 The Gun Battery picnic shelter will accommodate up to 150 people.

-An additional Special Activity Permit is required for group activities and events such as wedding ceremonies, races, other sports events etc. For additional information and a permit contact the park at (360) 678-4636.
+Note: An additional Special Activity Permit is required for group activities and events such as wedding ceremonies, races, other sports events etc. For additional information and a permit, call the park at (360) 678-4519 or send an email.

 Visitors may explore concrete bunkers built for the original military fort in 1942.

-The park has 39 standard campsites, 11 utility campsites with electricity and water hook-ups, one water trail campsite available only to campers who arrive at the park in human-powered watercraft, one restroom (ADA), and two showers (one ADA).
-Maximum site length will accommodate most extra large RVs (limited availability).
+The park has 39 standard campsites, 11 partial-hookup sites with electricity and water hook-ups, one water trail campsite available only to campers who arrive at the park in human-powered watercraft, one restroom (ADA), and two showers (one ADA).
+Maximum site length will accommodate most extra-large RVs (limited availability).
 There is no trailer dump station available at this park.
-The reservation season runs May 15 through September 15.
+The campground is open March 1 - Oct.
+31 by reservation.

 Services & Supplies

-Firewood, ice, water, and t-shirts are available for sale at the park office.
+Firewood, ice, water, snacks and souvenirs are available for sale at the park office.